argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 ### Create the table with the documentation chunks

-The next step consists of creating the table.
-To define the Schema for the table, we will use a `LanceModel` much like a `pydantic.BaseModel` to create our `Docs` representation:
+With our fine-tuned model loaded, we're ready to create the table that will store our embeddings.
+To define the schema for this table, we'll employ a `LanceModel`, similar to `pydantic.BaseModel`, to create a robust representation of our `Docs` entity.

 ```python
 from lancedb.pydantic import LanceModel, Vector